Rock Out! Barcelona's Live Music Scene

 Flamenco and Tapas Evening

-A fun and affordable night at an authentic tablao on Plaza Real proves a good chance to make friends with other backpackers and cross off two legendary Spanish traditions in one night.
-The concert is just 30 mins so a good introduction to the genre, without any fear of you getting too fidgety.
+A fun and affordable night at an authentic tablao on Plaza Real proves a good chance to make friends with other travellers and cross off two legendary Spanish traditions in one night.
+The concert is just 30 mins long so a good introduction to the genre, without any fear of you getting too fidgety.

 Flamenco Show and Dinner

 A slightly more formal option, this event takes place in an elegant theatre from the 1920s and guests are invited to dine during the performance, as some of the most renowned artists in Spain demonstrate the meaning of that all elusive duende.